Derek and the Dominos: Background and formation

 Derek and the Dominos came about through its four members' involvement in the American soul revue Delaney & Bonnie and Friends.
 The group were anchored by the musical duo Delaney and Bonnie Bramlett with a rotating ensemble of supporting members.
-Delaney & Bonnie and Friends supported Blind Faith, Eric Clapton's short-lived supergroup with Stevie Winwood, on a US tour in the summer of 1969.
+Delaney & Bonnie and Friends supported Blind Faith, Eric Clapton's short-lived supergroup with Steve Winwood, on a US tour in the summer of 1969.
 While on that tour, Clapton was drawn to Delaney & Bonnie's relative anonymity, which he found more appealing than the excessive fan worship lavished on his own band.

 Together with his fellow future Dominos – Bobby Whitlock (vocals, keyboards), Carl Radle (bass) and Jim Gordon (drums) – Clapton toured Europe and the United States again between November 1969 and March 1970, this time as a member of Delaney & Bonnie and Friends.
 In addition, the entire band backed him on his debut solo album, Eric Clapton, recorded over the same period.
 Disagreements over money led several members to leave Delaney & Bonnie and Friends.
 Whitlock, recalling other difficulties with Delaney and Bonnie, noted the couple's frequent fights and described Delaney as a demanding band leader in the manner of James Brown.
 Gordon, Radle and other Friends personnel, including drummer Jim Keltner, immediately joined Joe Cocker's Mad Dogs and Englishmen tour with Leon Russell, but Whitlock remained with Delaney and Bonnie for a short time.

 In April 1970, at the suggestion of his friend and mentor Steve Cropper, Whitlock travelled to England to visit Clapton.
 Whitlock subsequently lived in Hurtwood Edge, Clapton's house in Surrey, where the two musicians jammed and began to write the bulk of the Dominos' catalogue on acoustic guitars.
 Many of the new songs reflected Clapton's growing infatuation with Pattie Boyd, the wife of his best friend George Harrison, who had joined Clapton as a guitarist on Delaney & Bonnie's European tour in December 1969.